DijendraKyada/NYC-Taxi-Analysis/README.md

 Result:
-> __From the chat we can see that in this data set hour 5th has least number of total passengers and hour 19th has most__
+> __From the chart we can see that in this data set hour 05th has least number of total passengers and hour 19th has most__

 #### 2. Average number of passengers each hour of the day.
 Asking this questions helps us to answer How many passengers on average are riding NYC's taxi on a given hour.
-We simply divide the count of passenger by hour with total number of days this data set.
+We simply divide the count of passenger by hour with total number of days in this data set.

 Logic: Counting days:
 ```python